List of Star Wars: Knights of the Old Republic characters: Carth Onasi

 Carth Onasi, voiced by Raphael Sbarge, is a Republic soldier and pilot.
 During the Mandalorian wars, Carth served under Admiral Saul Karath, who would become his mentor and, later, object of revenge.
 He met Revan while the two were fleeing the Endar Spire, following a Sith attack on the ship.
 He is the second character to become a party member in the first game, after Trask Ulgo sacrifices himself to fend off the Sith apprentice Darth Bandon.
 It is later revealed that Carth had a family on Telos who were killed by the Sith: his son Dustil later turns up as a Sith convert and the player has the option of killing him or opening his eyes.
 He is a romance option for the female Revan.
 Carth can appear briefly in the sequel, The Sith Lords, via recorded audio and video messages.

+Carth is assigned to the cruiser Endar Spire during the Jedi Civil War when it was ambushed by a Sith fleet over the planet Taris.
+He narrowly escapes by taking an escape pod to the planet surface with an amnesiac Revan, who was memory wiped and given a new identity as a rank-and-file Republic soldier.
+The two searched for, and eventually rescued, the Jedi Bastila Shan from a swoop bike gang.
+Stealing the ship the Ebon Hawk from the crime lord Davik Kang, Carth and his companions escape Taris just as Darth Malak orders an orbital bombardment on its surface.
+After arriving at the Jedi Academy on Dantooine, he was tasked with searching for the Star Maps and the Star Forge along with Bastila and Revan.
+While searching for the Star Maps, Carth and his companions were captured by Admiral Karath and taken aboard his ship, the Leviathan.
+After breaking out, Bastila, Carth, and Revan managed to make it to the bridge of the ship, where Saul is defeated and killed.
+As he lay dying, Saul whispered Revan's true identity to Carth, to his dismay.
+Depending on Revan's alignment and relationship with Carth, Carth may accept that Revan is no longer a Sith Lord and had truly been redeemed.
+In the alternative, if Revan sides with Bastila later in the game and reassumes the mantle of Dark Lord of the Sith, Carth flees from the party and disappears: if the dark-sided Revan is female, Carth will confront her and Bastila in the Star Forge's hangar after the defeat of Darth Malak, leading to a second boss fight.